nushell/nushell.github.io/book/commands/format_filesize.md

 ## Parameters

  -  `format value`: the format into which convert the file sizes
- -  `...rest`: optinally find and replace text by column paths
+ -  `...rest`: For a data structure input, format filesizes at the given cell paths

 ## Examples

-Convert the size row to KB
+Convert the size column to KB
 ```shell
 > ls | format filesize KB size
 ```

-Convert the apparent row to B
+Convert the apparent column to B
 ```shell
 > du | format filesize B apparent
 ```